 Last year, spiders arrived early and more people reported seeing spiders in their homes.
 Spiders eat other insects, therefore, heavy rain and record-breaking temperatures over the last few years have created the perfect conditions for the smaller insects that spiders love to eat.
 With a steady food source, spider populations are increasing.
 Although beneficial for our ecosystem, most people prefer spiders to stay outside where they belong.

 Homeowner Tips: Fortunately, most species of spiders can not survive indoors as their systems are built for outdoor weather.
 If the thought of spiders lurking around freaks you out, try changing your white outdoor light bulbs to yellow light bulbs, which attract fewer insects that can serve as food for the spiders.
 There are a few species of spiders that can live indoors and need to be controlled by spider removal experts.

-The experts at Western Exterminator of Las Vegas agree that a proactive approach is the first step any homeowner can take to prevent pest issues.
+The experts at Rentokil agree that a proactive approach is the first step any homeowner can take to prevent pest issues.
 With these 2020 pest predictions in mind, take time to evaluate your current pest control plan and ensure that you have the protection you need to protect yourself and your family from pests this year.

 2020 Pest Season – 6 Pest Predictions in Las Vegas NV